hemwins/free-genai-bootcamp-2025/lang-portal/backend-technicalDoc.md

 - Use SQLite3 as the database
 - I used Flask framework
 - Does not require authentication/authorization, assume there is a single user
+- The API follows RESTful conventions and provides JSON responses, with the server running on port 4999.
+- Flask-CORS for cross-origin resource sharing

 ## AI-coding assistants:
 - Cursor